 Originally a merchant port named Taling Punk (Damaged Shore) after taking abuse from a storm in 1900, Taling Ngam, or "beautiful shore", was renamed in 1942.
 Local families are mainly descendants of Thai and Chinese migrants who made their living through fishing, quite content with keeping their traditional lifestyle.

 In this area (and also in Lipa Noi to the north of here) you'll see many traditional wooden Southern-style houses dotted among the coconut plantations.
 Add to that a granny sitting on the patio or tending the veggie patch, several chickens digging in the dirt, coconuts piled high ready to be taken to market, and an assortment of dogs stretched out in the road, and you have your average Taling Ngam neighbourhood.

 Tables are set up roadside selling freshly picked bananas or sticky rice, and the landscape is mostly coconut groves and banana plantations, making a green backdrop for the beach.
 Village life centres around the local temple, Wat Kiri Wongkaram, where the grounds house the mummified body of well-known monk Luang Por Ruam, who died in 1966 and is one of two mummified monks on Samui.

-His body, now displayed in a glass case, simply didn't decompose after death, and has remained in its mummified condition for decades.
+His body, now displayed in a glass case, simply didn't decompose after death, and has remained in its condition for decades.
 Considering the humidity, and that no preservation chemicals have been used, the condition of his body is thought to be miraculous, and somewhat baffling to scientists.
-Apparently… his hair and fingernails continue to grow, and the nail clippings are made into protective charms.
+Apparently his hair and fingernails continue to grow, and the nail clippings are made into protective charms.
 Luang Por Ruam was born near the temple in 1879 and journeyed to Burma where he was initiated into Buddhist practices.
 He later returned to Samui to live a life of purity and meditation.

-Last updated on 4th June, 2015.
+Last updated on 25th September, 2016.